-The audit team visited the ward where organs are received and also visited the room within the theatre suite where perfusion fluids are kept.

-Discussions about monitoring the storage temperature of perfusion fluids were held with staff.
+The audit team visited the wards and theatre areas where organs are received and where perfusion fluids are kept.
+Discussions about an inventory on the fridge where organs and perfusion fluids are stored were held with staff.

 Audit of records